typst/packages/packages/preview/local-outline-0.1.0/README.md

 # Local Outline

-This package provides the `local_outline` command that does the same thing as the `outline` command but only for headings under the heading above it.
+This package provides the `local-outline` command that does the same thing as the `outline` command but only for headings under the heading above it.

 This is inspired by minitoc package for LaTeX.